vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 * {{imgBasket}}<a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">An few examples of Zigbee and WiFi devices which act as programmable infrared remotes</a>.

-  They can learn signals from the original remote, and via WiFi or Zigbee you can resend the copied signal to simulate the press on the button via an automation.
+  They can learn signals from the original remote, and via Wi-Fi or Zigbee you can resend the copied signal to simulate the press on the button via an automation.
-  There are also devices which support RF signals as well.
+  There are also devices that support RF signals as well.

   <a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">
     <img src="/buy/images_zigbee/zigbee_ir_remote.webp" alt="infrared remote control" width="200px" class="buy-link"/>